-The tilt compensation of Oscar GNSS Receiver Ultimate version is free of calibration.
-The tilt compensation will be initialized when the surveyor walks forward naturally for several meters after the Oscar Ultimate gets RTK fixed solution status.
+The tilt compensation is free of calibration.
+The tilt compensation will be initialized when the surveyor walks forward naturally for several meters after the receiver gets RTK fixed solution status.
 You can start tilt survey right after you walk to the survey point.

 There are two methods to turn on or off tilt compensation.
 One is turning on or off tilt compensation on Device Info on the OLED via buttons.
 Another method is through Nuwa app.
-After the Oscar GNSS receiver Ultimate version is connect in Nuwa app, and it is configured working as a Rover.
+After the receiver is connect in Nuwa app, and it is configured working as a Rover.

 Turn on the [Tilt Enable] on the device interface, or click in the Survey interface to turn on the tilt compensation, and then confirm the antenna height.